Dokufest: Cinema experience

 The festival's roots lie at Prizren's oldest cinema Lumbardhi Cinema, where its first edition was held.
 DokuFest continues to hold a strong relationship with the cinema's parent NGO Lumbardhi Foundation as the host of its two primary venues, Lumbardhi Indoor (used during the day) and Lumbardhi Outdoor (used during the night, aka "Lumbardhi Bahçe").
-DokuFest also uses its native cinema DokuKino (placed at the Europa Complex, next to the festival headquarters) with an indoor and outdoor silver screen (aka DokuKino Plato/Plateau).
+DokuFest also uses its native cinema DokuKino (located at the Europa Complex, next to the festival headquarters) with an indoor and outdoor silver screen (aka DokuKino Plato/Plateau).

 Multiple spots of cultural and historical significance across Prizren are used as makeshift venues.
 These include: